apache/amoro/amoro-web/README.md

 <b>If You are a frontend developer</b>

-In the `amoro-admin` directory, run `pnpm dev:mock` to start a development server for the dashboard app at `http://127.0.0.1:8080`.
+In the `amoro-web` directory, run `pnpm dev:mock` to start a development server for the dashboard app at `http://127.0.0.1:8080`.

 <b>If You not.
 You just running `pnpm dev`</b>

 ### Configure the ams Server to connect to

-1. open the `vite.config.ts` under the folder `amoro-admin`
+1. open the `vite.config.ts` under the folder `amoro-web`

 2. find the `proxy` configuration then unpack annotations and change the `target` to you server location